Conducting successful online English lessons and engaging young students can be challenging.

 7. Leave Actionable Feedback

-As soon as you begin teaching your class, regularly leave notes about things you observe throughout the class.
+As soon as you begin teaching your class, start taking notes about things you observe throughout the class.

 Once you have finished teaching your first class, you might think you’ve done all there is to do.
 Not so fast, though!

 Your job is not over when the lesson ends.
-After each lesson, you have the opportunity to leave feedback for the student (or
+After each lesson, you usually have the opportunity to leave feedback for the student or their parents.

 Be sure to use the sandwiching technique when giving feedback to the students.
 You want to be honest about your feedback but also delicate in your approach.